rsaeks/jssRestrictionsRemoval/README.md

 If you have managed iOS devices in your environment and need to troubleshoot them now you can remove and re-apply restrictions quickly without logging into the JSS!
 Please note, this requires 10.10+

+For more info, please check the Wiki.
+To download, check Releases.

 Updates

 12/3